Chapter 1: Caltrans Construction Organization, Section 3: Personnel Development

 - In the planning of activities for training and development, consider future promotional opportunities.
 Planning for training and development requires the employee to maintain a basic level of knowledge necessary to efficiently perform current job duties, and it requires the employee to expand knowledge to include job duties for the next position on the individual’s career path.

-- Obtain prior approval from the supervisor to attend a training activity.
+- Obtain approval from the supervisor to attend a training activity.

 - Accurately report training expenditures, including filling out the “G” number column on the time reporting system.
 In addition, employees are to follow the procedures for requesting and documenting training detailed in the Learning Management System on Caltrans’ intranet.